UncleTeslim/Data-Management-Fundamentals-Assessment/README.md

-This assessment was for my Introductiomn to Big Data Module.
+This assessment was for my Introduction to Big Data Module.

 Learning Goals & Outcomes